A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Head-To-Tail String Stability Analysis

-In this section, we perform an analysis of the trade-off between privacy and head-to-tail string stability~\citep{jin2014dynamics} when implementing the parameter privacy filter.
 If the platoon has a poor head-to-tail string stability performance~\citep{swaroop1996string}, stop-and-go patterns may emerge in the traffic flow, leading to a significant surge in travel time, fuel consumption, and the potential for accidents.
 While head-to-tail string stability has been investigated in the LCC~\citep{wang2021leading} to facilitate designing the linear feedback controller, in our scenario, the distortion of the reported states received by the CAV can substantially impact the performance of the CAV controller and hence influence the string stability of the mixed-autonomy platoon system.

-To analyze the influence of different pseudo parameters on head-to-tail string stability, we first construct the head-to-tail transfer function for the studied mixed-autonomy platoon, where HDVs are implemented with privacy filters, and the CAV utilizes the linear feedback controller as in Eq.~\eqref{linear controller}.
-Subsequently, we perform numerical analysis to obtain specific head-to-tail string stable regions of different pseudo parameters, systematically exploring the impact of different pseudo parameters on the overall string stability of the system.
+To analyze the influence of different pseudo parameters on head-to-tail string stability, we consider a platoon where only one vehicle is CAV for brevity.
+The string stability of platoons consisting of more than one CAVs is expected to be further improved since more CAVs will be controllable.
+We first construct the head-to-tail transfer function for the studied mixed-autonomy platoon in Section~\ref{subsec: TF}, where HDVs are implemented with privacy filters, and the CAV utilizes the linear feedback controller as in Eq.~\eqref{linear controller}.
+Subsequently, we perform numerical analysis in Section~\ref{subsec: stable_region} to obtain specific head-to-tail string stable regions of different pseudo parameters, systematically exploring the impact of different pseudo parameters on the overall string stability of the system.